cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-access-method.md

 ## Compatibility

-`DROP ACCESS METHOD` is a Greenplum Database extension.
+`DROP ACCESS METHOD` is a Cloudberry Database extension.

 ## See Also